 Are you at Risk for Metabolic Syndrome?

-· Type 2 Diabetes/Insulin Resistance/ High Blood Sugar: In a clinical trial, berberine lowered fasting and postprandial glucose right from the very beginning of the study through its entire three months.
+- Type 2 Diabetes/Insulin Resistance/ High Blood Sugar: In a clinical trial, berberine lowered fasting and postprandial glucose right from the very beginning of the study through its entire three months.
 It also lowered A1C levels from 8.1 percent to 7.3 percent, reduced fasting plasma insulin by 28 percent, and insulin resistance by 44 percent, and dropped triglyceride levels.
-The results were similar to the group treated with metformin, a commonly-used drug for type 2 diabetes that can cause terrible side effects.
+The results were like the group treated with metformin, a commonly used drug for type 2 diabetes that can cause terrible side effects.
 Berberine works in multiple ways to normalize blood sugar levels.
 First, it stimulates glycolysis, the process of releasing the energy from sugars so they are used up by the mitochondria as fuel rather than overloading the bloodstream or being converted into triglycerides which are stored as fat.
 Berberine also inhibits alpha-glucosidase, an enzyme that breaks down carbohydrates in the intestines.
 That slows sugar absorption and reduces spikes in the bloodstream.

 - Poor Cholesterol Balance: My opinion about cholesterol differs quite a bit from established practice.
-Our bodies and minds need cholesterol in order to function at their best.
+Our bodies and minds need cholesterol to function at their best.
 I think that cholesterol is not a problem, but that boosting HDL levels is a must.
 In clinical studies, berberine was found to help raise levels of HDL cholesterol and can easily be used in conjunction with conventional treatment.